 Fittingly, we also find out in the first few frames that all this took place “near Manchester”.

-And yes this is British football not the American kind, the difference being we are hard as nails and need only a numbered polyester shirt and a mullet haircut to protect us, rather than pads, helmets and face guards.
+Yes this is British football not the American kind, the difference being we are hard as nails and need only a numbered polyester shirt and a mullet haircut to protect us rather than pads, helmets and face guards.
 (Nowadays, anyway – Early Man had only animal skins and a sense of their own future greatness.)

-Fast forward quite some time, and their descendants are living in a beautiful green valley, filling their time hunting rabbits and laughing at the very suggestion they should up their game and go after a woolly mammoth instead.
+Fast forward from that meteorite, and the descendants of those first footballers are living in a beautiful green valley, filling their time hunting rabbits and laughing at the very suggestion they should up their game and go after a woolly mammoth instead.
 (It’s possible that their rabbit-heavy diet is the reason they haven’t evolved – “rabbit starvation”, suffered by some hunters, is caused by a diet of only rabbit meat, which is simply too lean to survive on.
-The chocolate variety is fine though, as I can attest.
 Don’t say you never learn anything from my reviews.)

 But the rest of the world has evolved, right into the Bronze Age in fact.
 And the metal-draped leader of a neighbouring settlement, Lord Nooth, is soon menacing the clever and progressive young Dug (Eddie Redmayne), and his slightly less forward-thinking Stone Age compatriots including Chief Bobnar (Timothy Spall), Treebor (Richard Ayoade), Asbo (Johnny Vegas), and Magma (Selina Griffiths), in a bid to take over their lush valley home.